bishwo-pratap/warehouse-robot/README.md

 This is a technical assessment for Lyka.
 This project (in part 1) shows a layout with robot that is supposed to move only within a boundary.

-Later: Should render the cargo crates and add pickup and drop mechanism.
+`Later (Part 2):` Should render the cargo crates and add pickup and drop mechanism.

 `Please read carefully for proper set up.`